Skip to main content

 To register to vote in Oklahoma City, Oklahoma, residents can register online through the Oklahoma State Election Board's website, by mail, or in person at the Oklahoma County elections office.
 Oklahoma requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oklahoma State Election Board's voter lookup tool.
 For local municipal elections in Oklahoma City, contact the Oklahoma County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Oklahoma City, Oklahoma residents are available through both county and state offices.
 The Oklahoma State Department of Health, Vital Records Service, located in Oklahoma City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oklahoma.
 Orders can be placed online, by mail, or in person.
-Locally, the Cleveland County Clerk's office issues marriage licenses and maintains marriage records for Cleveland County.
+Locally, the Oklahoma County Clerk's office issues marriage licenses and maintains marriage records for Oklahoma County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.